 Since humanity began communicating, mankind has asked, "why do people dream?"
 It's a question scientists are still sorting out.
-Dreams occur during one of five stages of sleep known as rapid eye movement stage, or REM.
+Dreams occur during one of five stages of sleep known as rapid eye movement stage or REM.

 During this sleep stage, which happens about an hour and a half after falling asleep, the sleeper's eyes move rapidly back and forth.
 Breathing is shallow and irregular and blood pressure and heart rate both increase.
 In many respects, REM sleep is similar to being awake, but the body does not move.

 According to a National Institutes of Health, animal studies indicate REM sleep is a time when the brain sorts and processes information acquired during the day.
 During this processing, the brain picks up old images and information, too, and reorganizes itself, rather like a filing cabinet.
 This reorganization is believed to present itself as dreams.

 People who are awakened frequently during their dream stages experience dream deprivation, which can result in increased tension and irritability, along with difficulty concentrating.
 Interrupted dreaming also has been shown to cause weight gain, feelings of emptiness, and hallucinatory tendencies.